nuprl/MultiPL-E/README.md

 3. If you're feeling impatient, you can kill the command early (use `Ctrl+C`) before all generations are complete.
 Your results won't be accurate, but you can move on to the evaluation step to get a partial result.
-Before proceeding, ensure that a few files have been generated:
+Before killing generation, ensure that a few files have been generated:

    ```bash
    ls tutorial/*/*.json.gz